lake-wg/authz/draft-selander-ace-ake-authz.md

 * CBOR encoding
 * The ephemeral public Diffie-Hellman key of the device, G_X, is sent in message 1.
 G_X is also used as ephemeral key and nonce in the ECIES scheme between device and authorization server.

-* The static public key of the domain authenticator, PK_V, sent in message 2
+* The public authentication key of the domain authenticator, PK_V, is sent in message 2.
 * Support for Auxilliary Data AD1-3 in messages 1-3 as specified in section 2.5 of {{I-D.ietf-lake-reqs}}.
 * Cipher suite negotiation where the device can propose ECDH curves restricted by its available public keys of the authorization server.